tech4Ly/codebook/README.md

 Codebook is currently only available for the Zed editor.
 To install, go to the Extension tab in Zed and look for "Codebook".

-To keep visual noise low, Codebook only checks for spelling on save.

 ## About

 Codebook is a spellchecker for code.
 It binds together the venerable Tree Sitter and the fast spell checker [Spellbook](https://github.com/helix-editor/spellbook).
 Included is a Language Server for use in any editor.
 Everything is done in Rust to keep response times snappy and memory usage _low_.